cypranius/KaliVM/README.md

 - Experiment with security tools without risking my main system
 - Build a foundation for my next project: an offline honeypot to study attack patterns

-By doing this manually instead of using a pre-built VM, I learned about resource allocation, networking modes, and troubleshooting—skills that copy-paste solutions don't teach.
+By doing this manually instead of using a pre-built VM, I learned about resource allocation, networking modes, and troubleshooting skills that copy-paste solutions don't teach.

 ## 📃 How Virtual Machines Work
 A virtual machine (VM) relies on a hypervisor software that communicates with the host operating system to allocate resources like CPU, RAM, and storage.
 This creates a separate virtual environment that runs independently from the host.